 The holy grail is the perfect fusion of the visual expression with the written word, which again takes a deep understanding of what the goal of the communication really is and then working creatively with multiple ideas to express a core theme.

-So next time you want to develop a dynamic, cut through piece of marketing, give your team the time they need to really be creative.
+So, the next time you want to develop a dynamic, cut-through piece of marketing, give your team the time they need to really be creative.